lzhuor/auto_size_text_field/README.md

 # Auto Size Text Field

-*Note*: This work is inspired by [Auto Size Text](https://github.com/leisim/auto_size_text).
+*Note*: This work is inspired by @leisim 's awesome work on [Auto Size Text](https://github.com/leisim/auto_size_text).
 Please check it out if you want to auto size the display text.

 Flutter TextField widget that automatically resizes text field to fit perfectly within its bounds.